virtualzone/landroid-bridge/README.md

 # Landroid Bridge
 Publishes readings from the Worx Landroid S Lawn Mower via HTTP (REST, JSON) and MQTT.
+Allows for modifying settings via HTTP and MQTT.

+Provides an intelligent automatic scheduler, taking the hourly weather forecast and schedules your mower according to the weather forecast, history data and individual mower/garden profile.

+You can see the current readings and scheduler results on an integrated web interface.

 ## Setup
 ### Prerequisites